raider773/model-properati-regression/README.md

 Model_rf.rar and properati.rar are the selected model and the original dataset.

 The project is divided into five notebooks :
-- The first notebook, this one, is about preparing the data for further analysis.
-The dataset has a lot of nulls and outliers, so i tried yo fix thise issues.
+- The first notebook is about preparing the data for further analysis.
+The dataset has a lot of nulls and outliers, so i tried to fix this issues.
 - The second notebook is the analysis of the data.
-I made some charts that i think represent the data well.
+I made some plots that i think represent the data well.
-- In the third notebook i divided the observations into clusters and add this clusters into features, and then trained different models.
+- In the third notebook i divided the observations into clusters and add this clusters as features, and then trained different models.
 - In the fourth notebook i created a Flask API to implement my model.
-The api transforms de data to fit my model and then returns the price prediction.
+The api transforms the data and returns the price prediction.
 - The last notebook is just the the test for the API, making requests with different features and getting the prediction.

 <p>&nbsp;</p>